Why former Tamil Nadu Chief Minister Annadurai decided against renaming Madras state as Tamizh Naadu

 However, the DMK pushed this demand hard and by 1963, the state government’s internal communications began using the word Tamilnad even though the state was still officially known as Madras.

 In a legendary speech, Annadurai demolished the Congress opposition to the renaming.
-When Congress leaders from Tamil Nadu argued that the region was never one unified territory and that regions were named after the kingdoms that ruled them, like Chera, Chola and Pandya, Annadurai referred to ancient Tamil texts to drive home his point.
+When Congress leaders from Tamil Nadu argued that the Tamil region was never one unified territory and that in the past they were named after the kingdoms that ruled them, like Chera, Chola and Pandya, Annadurai referred to ancient Tamil texts to drive home his point.

 He said: